junxit/us-congress-bills-112/bill.md

   - **(1)** in paragraph (1), by striking “of paragraph (2) of this subsection” and inserting “of section 3515 of title 31”;
   - **(2)** in paragraph (1), by striking “(1)”; and
   - **(3)** by striking paragraph (2).
 - **(h)** *Senate Preservation Fund audits* Section 3(c)(6) of the Legislative Branch Appropriations Act, 2004 (2 U.S.C.
-2108(c)(6)) is amended by striking “annual audits” and inserting “periodic audits, which shall be conducted at least once every 3 years, unless the Chairman or the Ranking Member of the Committee on Rules and Administration of the Senate requests that an audit be conducted at an earlier date,”.
+2108(c)(6)) is amended by striking “annual audits of the Senate Preservation Fund” and inserting “periodic audits of the Senate Preservation Fund, which shall be conducted at least once every 3 years, unless the Chairman or the Ranking Member of the Committee on Rules and Administration of the Senate requests that an audit be conducted at an earlier date,”.